jonnonz1/nz-statute-book/acts/public/2012/sale-and-supply-of-alcohol-act-2012.md

   (b) suspending the licence; or
   (c) cancelling the licence.
 (2) Every application for an order must—
-  (a) be made in the prescribed form and manner; and (b) contain the prescribed particulars; and
+  (a) be in a form approved by the chief executive after consultation with the chairperson of the licensing authority and be made in the prescribed manner; and
+  (b) contain the prescribed particulars; and
   (c) be made to the licensing authority.
 (3) The grounds on which an application for an order may be made are as follows: